 - 6. The amendments made by section 4 and Schedules 4 and 5 of the Bill are made as a consequence of the "Protection of Superannuation Fund Members" part of the Treasurer's statement.
 These amendments repeal the Superannuation (Rolled-Over Benefits) Levy Act 1993 and amend the Superannuation Entities (Taxation) Act 1987 and the Superannuation Industry (Supervision) Act 1993. - 7.
 Amendments to directly implement the measures contained in that part together with other related measures in the announcement (eg. reduction in disclosure requirements) are expected to be made to the Superannuation Industry (Supervision) Regulations.
 Most of these amendments are expected to be operating standards prescribed pursuant to Part 3 of the Superannuation Industry (Supervision) Act 1993. - 8.
+Amendments made by Schedule 7 will allow the Department of Social Security to treat the small accounts mechanism similar to the way it treats a superannuation fund for the purposes of the Social Security Act 1991.
+This will, among other things, allow that Department to exclude those amounts from its income and assets test where a person has not reached age pension age. - 9.
+Accordingly Schedule 7 will make consequential amendments to the Social Security Act 1991 to ensure that the new collection mechanism is given the same treatment as that Act currently provides to superannuation funds. - 10.
 The aim of the measures announced by the Treasurer is to protect small superannuation amounts, which contain or have contained as little as \$1 of superannuation guarantee (SG) or award monies, from erosion due to administration fees and charges.
-This protection will allow the small amounts to grow to a self sustaining level. - 9.
+This protection will allow the small amounts to grow to a self sustaining level. - 11.
 Small amounts are particularly prevalent in industries which employ a high number of part time or casual workers such as the tourism (eg. hospitality staff) and agriculture industries (eg. fruit pickers).
-Women in particular are likely to be holders of small amounts. - 10.
+Women in particular are likely to be holders of small amounts. - 12.
 The Government has sought in the Bill, to introduce a number of legislative changes which will strengthen the system for protecting the balances of superannuation fund members.